ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ## What RTL Brings to Your Code

-* **Runtime Reflection for C++** – Introspect and manipulate objects dynamically, just like in Java or .NET, but in modern C++.
+* **Runtime Reflection for C++** – Introspect and manipulate objects dynamically, similar to Java or .NET, but with modern C++ idioms.

-* **Single Source of Truth** – All metadata lives in one immutable `rtl::CxxMirror<N>`, giving plugins and tools a consistent, thread-safe, duplication-free, and deterministic view of reflection data.
+* **Single Source of Truth** – All metadata lives in one immutable `rtl::CxxMirror<N>`, ensuring a consistent, thread-safe, duplication-free, and deterministic view of reflection data.

-* **Non-Intrusive & Macro-Free** – Register reflection data externally with a clean builder pattern; no macros, no base classes, no global registries.
+* **Non-Intrusive & Macro-Free** – Register reflection metadata externally via a clean builder pattern; no macros, base classes, or global registries.

 * **Const-By-Default Safety** – Everything is immutable unless explicitly mutable, preventing unintended side-effects in reflective code.